Kvarutar/ShuttleX.FE.Passenger.v2/README.md

 >**Note**: If you start with new JDK version open terminal and write ```npm start -- --reset-cache```

-### Congratulations! :tada:
+### Congratulations!

-You've successfully run and modified your React Native App. :partying_face:
+You've successfully run and modified your React Native App.

->**Note**: Additional information about the installation can be found in the official documentation [Reacte Native](https://reactnative.dev/docs/environment-setup?os=windows&platform=android).
+>**Note**: Additional information about the installation can be found in the official documentation [Reacte Native](https://reactnative.dev/docs/environment-setup?os=windows&platform=android)

-##For iOS
+## For iOS

 You need to install **Mac Os** and then setup **XCode**.
 To install mac Os we will use virtual machine **"VirtualBox"**.